someonesdad1/plib/README.md

 -v option to see each test's output.
 The default output tells you the files that fail self-tests and need to be worked on.

+## Assert()

+I use this function in lwtest.py a lot while writing code because I set the Assert environment variable to a nonempty string, causing this function to drop into the debugger when its argument is False.
+I use it to evaluate incoming parameters or invariants in a function.
+When the debugger is called, you enter "up" to go to the line that had the problem, letting you figure out what went wrong.

 # Most useful

 Here are a few of the modules/scripts I use a lot or provide useful